yongyw123/toy-soc/README.md

 MMIO System consists of the standard IO peripherals.

-Video System is considered as separate system.
+Video System is considered separately.
 This is because unlike the MMIO system which is control-dominated, video system is data-dominated.
 The user (SW) only needs to configure the video cores once, then the data streaming wll take over.
-The video streaming from the camera to the LCD is automatic via the handshaking mechanism among the FIFO's.
+The video streaming from the camera to the LCD is automatic via the handshaking mechanism.
 This is shown in Figure 04.

 *Figure 03: User Space Parition*
 ![Figure 03](/docs/diagram/user_space_partition.png "Figure 03: User space partition")

 *Figure 04: Video System*
 ![Figure 04](/docs/diagram/video_system.png "Figure 04: Video System")

-## Target

-1. MMIO System: IO Peripherals to communicate with the external devices
-2. Video System: Video streaming from a camera to a LCD
-3. Application System: Motion Detection Algorithm HW Implementation

 ## Project Status: Milestone + Demonstration